The Puppies (New wave band): History

 Richard formed San Diego band, "Shelf Life" in 1984, did sound design for Berkeley's Last Planet Theatre in the early 2000s and still continues to write and post videos in YouTube.

 On September 22, 2016, The Puppies song "Cat Food" from the 1981 album "Fun Is Right" received some newfound publicity when Jimmy Fallon included it in the "Do Not Play" segment on The Tonight Show Starring Jimmy Fallon..

-Nino Del Pesco passed away in 2019.
+Nino Del Pesco died in 2019.